 If you are taking courses certified on your degree plan, you may present your Veteran's Certificate of Eligibility (COE) or your eBenefit Statement from the VA at a Cashier Office location, and your benefits will be noted on your account in lieu of personal payment.
 The COE/eBenefit Statement must be submitted by the applicable payment deadlines, and an authorization form indicating the veteran's intent to use Post 9/11 funding must be presented for each term.
 Once Collin has your COE on file, you may email your per term authorization to email@example.com.
 Include your name, your CWID, the term you are authorizing use of your veteran benefits, and a current telephone number.

 Area high schools which partner with Collin often establish payment deadline requirements which are earlier than Collin’s required payment date.
 Dual credit high school students should contact their high school for payment deadline dates.
-If the high school payment date is prior to Collin’s payment deadline, then the earliest deadline should be met, whether it is the high school's or Collin's deadline.
+If the high school deadline differs from Collin's payment deadline, then the earliest deadline should be met, whether it is the high school's or Collin's deadline.

 These dates are provided for information purposes only.
 Collin reserves the right to make changes or deletions at any time without notice.
 In the event of a discrepancy between the dates on this page and the dates on Collin's Master Calendar, contact email@example.com for date confirmation.